phoenixlabsresearch/spark-faq/swap-and-repay-with-collateral.md

 ## Introduction

-In Aave V2 you have the ability to swap your deposited assets, even the ones being used as collateral, to another asset.
-Aave V2 also allows you to repay your debt/loans with your deposited collateral.
-More information can be found below.&#x20;
+In Spark Lend you have the ability to swap your deposited assets, even the ones being used as collateral, to another asset.
+Spark Lend also allows you to repay your debt/loans with your deposited collateral.
+More information can be found below.

 ## How do I swap my deposited asset?